-Starting Date: July 01, 2021
+Starting Date:

-Ending Date: June 30, 2024
+June 30, 2024

-Location: Jumla, Mugu, Humla, Bajhang and Darchula districts of Nepal
+Jumla, Mugu, Humla, Bajhang and Darchula districts of Nepal

-Donor(s): UK Government through Darwin Initiative
+UK Government through Darwin Initiative

-Implementation Partner(s): TRAFFIC, Ministry of Forests and Environment, Government of Nepal, FairWild, ProFound, University of Oxford, University of Copenhagen, Royal Botanic Garden Edinburgh
+TRAFFIC, Ministry of Forests and Environment, Government of Nepal, FairWild, ProFound, University of Oxford, University of Copenhagen, Royal Botanic Garden Edinburgh

 Nepal’s alpine Himalayan forests and rangelands are exceptional biodiversity hotspots.
 They are a source of more than 40 key non-timber forest products (NTFPs) harvested and traded internationally, providing critical contributions to the incomes of rural poor.
 These NTFPs, and associated high-altitude landscapes, face multiple threats of unsustainable harvesting, fire and uncontrolled grazing.
 Overharvesting is driven by increasing and diversifying international trade.
-The challenges of sustainable forest management include inadequate information on sustainable harvest volumes, lack of simplified procedures for high-altitude decentralised resource management, and an inadequate centralised approach to resource monitoring and trade regulation, leaving species vulnerable to excessive commercial harvesting and threatening rural household incomes and government revenues.
+The challenges of sustainable forest management include inadequate information on sustainable harvest volumes, lack of simplified procedures for high-altitude decentralized resource management, and an inadequate centralized approach to resource monitoring and trade regulation, leaving species vulnerable to excessive commercial harvesting and threatening rural household incomes and government revenues.
 In this context, this project builds on previously implemented “Succeeding with CITES: Sustainable and equitable Jatamansi trade from Nepal” project, and has scaled up altogether to five districts incorporating additional four high value mountain NTFPs.

 This project aims to secure local incomes and healthcare, threatened by declining biodiversity and natural resource access, linked to overharvest of medicinal species in Nepal’s high Himalayas.
 The main objective of this project is effective conservation of high-value/conservation priority NTFPs in the Himalayan region through sustainable management and traceable, equitable trade, based on clear legal frameworks and sustainable use and trade approaches.
 The methodology includes: